albertlast/GameLifeCounter/README.md

-# GameLiveCounter
+# GameLifeCounter

-Is a basic live counter for games, it can handle two persons at the same time.
+Is a basic life counter for games, it can handle two persons at the same time.

 You can use the setting menu to switch to fullscreen.